goravel/docs/ORM/relationships.md

 ### Create or Update Associations

 You can use the `Select`, `Omit` methods to to control the create and update of associations.
-These two method cannot be used at the same time and the associated control functions are only applicable to `Create`, `Updates`, `Save`:
+These two method cannot be used at the same time and the associated control functions are only applicable to `Create`, `Update`, `Save`:

 ```go
 user := User{Name: "user", Post: &Post{Name: "post"}}